Crec0/Razer-systray-battery/README.md

 - Remove notification thing
 - Add system tray icon instead
-- Add battery percentage to the icon which updates every 5 minutes
+- Add battery percentage to the icon which updates every 5 minutes (configurable but need to recompile)
 - Battery percentage on icon is dynamic created using Pillow
-- Icon color changes to red when battery is below 5%
-- Icon color changes to blue when battery is above 95%
+- Icon color changes based on battery %
-- Icon color stays green when battery is between 5% and 95%
+  - <10 - Red (#7bed9f)
+  - 10-95 - Green (#ff6b6b)
+  - \>95 - Blue (#0abde3)
+- Right click menu
+  - Manual refresh button - Refreshes the battery percentage[^1]
-- Right click menu has exit button to kill the script
+  - Exit button - Kills the script
 - Uses py2exe to create a standalone executable, which can be thrown into the startup folder
 - Removed the requirement of using Task Schedular.
 Not my cup of tea.